Lenard-Lu/Client-final/README.md

 		start a Terminal under the server folder;
 		npm install
 		npm start
-	3)  go to client repo foler to start the client side start a Terminal under the client folder;
+	3)  go to client repo folder to start the client side start a Terminal under the client folder;
 		npm install --force --production=dev
 		npm start